How can I tell if I’m set up correctly as a Direct Seller?

-If you are a new charity that is not on eBay yet, please click here for instructions to get you set up.
-By 2021, eBay will manage payments for most sellers, including charity sellers.
-Check your email address on file or My Messages on eBay for a notification from us to register and have eBay manage your payments.
-If you haven’t received a notification yet and you are interested, please contact us at email@example.com.
+To get set up, please click here for instructions.
+By 2021, eBay will manage payments for most sellers, including charity Direct Sellers.
+Check your email address on file or My Messages on eBay for a notification to register and have eBay manage your payments.
+If you haven’t received a notification yet and you’re interested, please contact us at email@example.com.

 Can I list on eBay sites outside of the UK?

 You may create listings on select eBay sites outside of the United Kingdom, such as the United States (www.ebay.com), Canada (www.ebay.ca) and Germany (www.ebay.de).
-We will continue to expand international selling to more countries in the coming months.
+We will continue to expand international selling to more countries in the near future.
 However, international buyers can still shop on ebay.co.uk if you ship internationally.
 For more details, click here.

 How do I change my charity’s profile and logo?